- ASD evaluations

 - Certification guidance

 Vendor's guide to DSD cryptographic evaluations

-A DSD Cryptographic Evaluation (DCE) is an unconstrained search and test for cryptographic vulnerabilities.
+An ASD Cryptographic Evaluation is an unconstrained search and test for cryptographic vulnerabilities.
 The Australian Signals Directorate (ASD) performs this search so Australian and New Zealand government agencies can rely on the strength and quality of the cryptographic security they use to protect official information and systems.

-The result of a DCE is a published consumer guide on the Evaluated Product List (EPL) that provides guidance to Australian government agencies on the security classification of information that can be stored or transmitted in accordance with the Information Security Manual (ISM).
+The result of a ASD Cryptographic Evaluation is a published consumer guide on the Evaluated Product List (EPL) that provides guidance to Australian government agencies on the security classification of information that can be stored or transmitted in accordance with the Information Security Manual (ISM).

 - an ICT security product enters the AISEP containing cryptographic functionality in the Target of Evaluation (TOE), and an Australian government agency will rely on this cryptographic functionality for reducing the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information or higher; or

 - an Australian government agency selects a product on the EPL that is not AISEP-evaluated (including products from the Common Criteria Portal) and the ICT security product contains cryptographic functionality that will be used to reduce the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information.

 Examples of where an ASD Cryptographic Evaluation would and would not be required on a product containing cryptography are: